jrupesh/file_servers/README.md

 * Associate the projects the FTP file server is applicable to.

-* Note : Make sure the initial path "/" is not entered in the string.
+* Note :
+** Make sure the initial path "/" is not entered in the string.
+** The preview when issue edit on the ftp site is little slower as the ftp files are fetched from ftp site and rendered.